keithballinger/.conductor/conductor.md

             ]
         }
         ```
-    -   **STOP and WAIT** for the user to reply with their selection.
+    -   **CRITICAL: STOP HERE.** Do not write anything else.
+Do not simulate the user's selection.
+Do not proceed to the download step.
+You must **wait** for the actual user to reply.
-    -   For each file the user selects, you **MUST** construct and execute a `curl` command to download it.
+    -   **Once the user replies:** For each file the user selects, you **MUST** construct and execute a `curl` command to download it.
 For example, to download `python.md`, execute: `curl -o .conductor/code_styleguides/python.md https://raw.githubusercontent.com/keithballinger/.conductor/refs/heads/main/code_styleguides/python.md`

 3.  **Select Prose Style Guide:**
     -   Read and parse `.conductor/prose_styleguides/toc.md`.